volodymyrhudyma/blog/content/blog/2020-12-24-a-neat-tool-to-quickly-run-your-javascript-code.md

 ## Summary

-This is not a typical tutorial from me, but I hope you like it anyway.
+This is not a typical tutorial from me, but hopefully you like it.

-I wanted to share this great tool that I use every day.

 After reading this, you may notice that the vast majority of the code in the "code sections" on my blog is written in RunJS.